adamtow/geocuts/docs/English.md

 # GeoCuts
-GeoCuts works with Cronios, the shortcuts scheduler for iOS, to automatically run shortcuts or send text messages based on your current location.
+GeoCuts automatically runs your shortcuts or sends text messages using your current location.
+As Cronios introduced a new method for automatically running your shortcuts based on time, GeoCuts does the same for location!

-You can also create new GeoCuts location triggers from the iOS Share Sheet in Maps and Contacts.
+You can also create new GeoCuts location triggers from the iOS Share sheet in Maps and Contacts.

-As Cronios lets you automate your iOS device based on time, GeoCuts does the same for locations!

 ## Background
-Today, you can use apps like Find My Friends, Reminders, IFTTT, Launch Center Pro, and now GeoCuts to perform some action when you enter or exit a location.
-There are pros and cons to each of these apps:
+GeoCuts addresses the problem of  automatically running shortcuts based on your location.
+While there are a number of great apps that let you create location triggers — Find My Friends, Reminders, IFTTT, and Launch Center Pro — none of them can run a shortcut without you having to tap on a notification banner.

+Here are some pros and cons for each app:

 - **GeoCuts**
     - Pros: Works in the background.
 Automatically sends text messages and runs shortcuts.
 Dedicated interface for managing your location triggers.
     - Cons: Requires Cronios be running for background operation.
 Getting Location and sending text messages requires switching back to Shortcuts app.
 - **Find My Friends**
-    - Pros: Sends notifications automatically and works in the background.
+    - Pros: Sends notifications automatically and works invisibly in the background.
     - Cons: Requires recipients have Find My Friends installed and an iOS device.
 Cannot run shortcuts automatically.
 - **Reminders**
-    - Pros: Works in the background.
+    - Pros: Works invisibly in the background.
-    - Cons: Cannot run shortcuts automatically.
-Requires a tap to run actions in notification banner.
+    - Cons: Requires a tap to run shortcut links in notification banners.
 - **IFTTT**
     - Pros: Works in the background as long as the app has been running recently.
-Integrates with many third-party web services.
+Integrates with many third-party web services and some native iOS applications.
     - Cons: Cannot run shortcuts automatically.
-IFTTT app needs to be running in the background.
-Sometimes inconsistent triggering.
-Cannot send text messages without paid third-party services.
+IFTTT app needs to be running in the background or you can get  inconsistent triggering.
 - **Launch Center Pro**
     - Pros: Lots of third-party integrations.
 Works in the background as long as the app has been running recently.
-    - Cons: Cannot run shortcuts automatically.
-Needs to be running in the background.
+    - Cons: Needs to be running in the background.
 Requires a tap to run actions in notification banner.
 Requires subscription for advanced features.

 ## Table of Contents